flaming-cl/flaming-cl.github.io/source/_posts/time-slicing-react.md

 When a movie is on (the commit phase), theatres will not suddenly stop playing or change its order of scenes.
 Just like React will not draw some semi-calculated UI or suddenly stop the commit phase.

 ## Interruptible Work Loop
 Before version 16, React reconciler is implemented by call stack recursion.
-However, stack Reconciliation will not allow pauses on a running task during the render phase.
+However, stack Reconciliation will not allow pauses on the running render phase.
 As mentioned earlier, a high performance render phase is time sliced and interruptible.
 To implement this, we can change the call stack recursion to conditional while loop recursion:
 ```js
 function workLoop(deadline) {